carpentries/docs.carpentries.org/README.md

 * To make the template render markdown files properly, add `.md` to the `source_suffix` list and add `myst_parser` to the `extensions` list
 * To use a custon style sheet, set `html_static_path = ['_static']` and `html_css_files = ['css/custom.css']`
-* Add an empty `.nojekyll` file to the `docs` folder to enable the build on GitHub pages
 * Add GitHub identifies to `html_context`.
 This is supposed to enable the "Edit on GitHub" button, but does not work.
 * Add navbar and sidebar settings to `html_context`
 * To use headers as anchor links, add `myst_heading_anchors = 6` to conf.py